qiyf/PredictiveGenome/README.md

 ```

 A single simulation for chromosome 1, GM12878 is started by executing this script.
 The trajectory files are dumped as .dcd file located in the simulation folder [`./runMolecularDynamics/run_folder/Gm12878/chr1/run00/`](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/).
 Note that this is to run the simulation in serial, which might be relatively slow but simple enough to be represented as part of the instruction.

+For the steps in this section, a [main python program](./runMolecularDynamics/main.py) is provided to incorporate all necessary steps and initialize simulations with different cell types and multiple chromosomes.
+See [README](./runMolecularDynamics/README.md) for detailed usage of that program.

 ### III) Analyze Chromatin Conformation